-- BSW: preference is given to prospective Field Instructors who hold a CSWE accredited baccalaureate (BSW) or a masters of social work degree (MSW).
-In some cases, agency Field Instructors without social work degrees may be appointed if they possess applicable social work knowledge, values, skills, and ethics and when there are no academically trained social workers available in comparable settings.
-In such cases, preference is given to Field Instructors with graduate education in a related human services discipline.
-In these instances, the social work faculty will provide additional involvement to reinforce a social work perspective. - MSW: The Agency Field Instructor is the Agency's representative to the social work department.
-The Agency Field Instructor assumes the responsibility of serving as the Student's primary field learning resource.
+• BSW: preference is given to prospective field instructors who hold a CSWE accredited baccalaureate (BSW) or a masters of social work degree (MSW).
+In some cases, agency field instructors without social work degrees may be appointed if they possess applicable social work knowledge, values, skills, and ethics and when there are no academically trained social workers available in comparable settings.
+In such cases, preference is given to field instructors with graduate education in a related human services discipline.
+In these instances, the social work faculty will provide additional involvement to reinforce a social work perspective.

+• MSW: The Agency Field Instructor is the Agency's representative to the social work department.
+The Agency Field Instructor assumes the responsibility of serving as the student's primary field learning resource.
 Agency Field Instructor must have an MSW from a CSWE-accredited program.
 Agency Field Instructor must have a minimum of two years post-master's social work experience.
-Accommodations are made to provide the Student with an off-site MSW Agency Field Instructor in the event that a Student is placed in an Agency without an MSW.
-The Agency Field Instructor assumes the responsibility of serving as the Student's primary field learning resource.
-A preceptor may be assigned in rare situations where the Agency Field Instructor is not in the practicum Agency full time (Example: works out of a regional office and Student is placed in a county office and is supervised by a local person, in the Agency Field Instructor 's absence).
-A preceptor must hold a graduate degree in a human service field. - 2.
-Experience: Generally, agency Field Instructors will be required to have two years of post MSW or BSW experience or two years of supervised practice in human services as a condition of appointment.
-The prospective agency Field Instructor must give evidence of continued professional growth and development via professional reading, workshops, classes and related programs of on-going professional development (including
+Accommodations are made to provide the student with an off-site MSW Agency Field Instructor in the event that a student is placed in an Agency without an MSW.
+The Agency Field Instructor assumes the responsibility of serving as the student's primary field learning resource.
+A task supervisor may be assigned in rare situations where the Agency Field Instructor is not in the practicum Agency full time (Example: works out of a regional office and student is placed in a county office and is supervisor must hold a graduate degree in a human service field.

-DHS/DMH workshops, NASW, etc.) by providing an updated resume.

-- 3. Personal Qualities: The prospective agency Field Instructors must have a demonstrated capacity for professional supervision, an understanding of the educational mission of the Social Work Department, and an expressed interest and willingness to accept the Field Instructor's role and responsibilities.
-Agency Field Instructors should have the capacity for analytical thought, the ability to develop creative and individualized learning experiences for Students, and a solid understanding of the agency and community in which they practice. - 4.
-Appointment Procedures: Formal appointment to Field Instructors as Adjunct Instructors in Social Work is made each semester by the Dean of the College of Social and Behavioral Sciences.
-The names of Field Instructors supervising Students are then forwarded each semester to the Dean for a letter of appointment.
-Students and faculty liaisons submit written evaluation on the placement agency and Field Instructor at the end of the Students' placement (see evaluation forms in the Forms section of this manual).
+- 2. Experience: Generally, agency field instructors will be required to have two years of post MSW or BSW experience or two years of supervised practice in human services as a condition of appointment.
+The prospective agency field instructor must give evidence of continued professional growth and development via professional reading, workshops, classes and related programs of on-going professional development (including DHS/DMH workshops, NASW, etc.) by providing an updated resume. - 3.
+Personal Qualities: The prospective agency field instructors must have a demonstrated capacity for professional supervision, an understanding of the educational mission of the Social Work Department, and an expressed interest and willingness to accept the field instructor's role and responsibilities.
+Agency field instructors should have the capacity for analytical thought, the ability to develop creative and individualized learning experiences for students, and a solid understanding of the agency and community in which they practice.

+4. Appointment Procedures: Formal appointment to field instructors as Adjunct Instructors in Social Work is made each semester by the Dean of the College of Social and Behavioral Sciences.
+The names of field instructors supervising students are then forwarded each semester to the Dean for a letter of appointment.
+Students and faculty liaisons submit written evaluation on the placement agency and field instructor at the end of the students' placement (see evaluation forms in the Forms section of this manual).